alexwlchan/ideas-for-inclusive-events/src/_ideas/prayer-room.md

 If you have the space, a room dedicated for prayer would be a nice accommodation.
 Specify what equipment you provide, if any.
 (I'm sure I knew a conference offering this, but I've since lost the links.)

-If you're hosting a multi-day conference or expect people to be travelling afar, pointers to local places of worship would be useful.
+If you're hosting a multi-day conference or expect people to be travelling from afar, pointers to local places of worship would be useful.